-Parent Advisory Committee (PAC) Meetings held monthly to provide parents opportunity to provide feedback and make recommendations.
+Parents participate in monthly Parent Advisory Committee meetings where input is gathered regarding school programs.
+In addition, parents have an opportunity to provide feedback during the ELAC/DLAC/ELPAC meetings throughout the year.

-Parent workshop topics derived from PAC meetings
+The school gathers feedback from parents through the annual LCAP survey and other surveys throughout the year.

+The school involves all educational partners (students, teachers, staff, parent, and administrators) as decision making partners through committees such as English Learner Advisory Committee, PLCs, Department Chairs, Parent Meetings, grade level teams, etc

+90% of parents believe the school provides academic support and training for families to support their students learning

+95% of parents feel the school has several opportunities to volunteer my time in my child's school

+90% of parents believe the school respects and values my input.
+The school uses student and family input to improve instruction: parent opportunities to come on campus
-2. Based on the analysis of educational partner input and local data, briefly describe the LEA's focus area(s) for improvement in Seeking Input for Decision-Making.

-While PAC meeting were held and space was provided for feedback, the next step is to empower families to use their role in decision making for the school.

-3. Based on the analysis of educational partner input and local data, briefly describe how the LEA will improve engagement of underrepresented families identified during the self-reflection process in relation to Seeking Input for Decision-Making.
+- 2. Based on the analysis of educational partner input and local data, briefly describe the LEA's focus area(s) for improvement in Seeking Input for Decision-Making. - While PAC meetings were held and space was provided for feedback, the next step is to empower families to use their role in decision-making for the school.
+In addition, the school can provide multiple opportunities for parent involvement in other committees on campus. - 3.
+Based on the analysis of educational partner input and local data, briefly describe how the LEA will improve engagement of underrepresented families identified during the self-reflection process in relation to Seeking Input for Decision-Making.

-School will look for more opportunities to include staff, parents and students in decision making.
+School will look for more opportunities to include staff, parents, and students in decision-making.